hyperledger/web3j/docs/source/command_line.rst

 These tools provide:

 - Wallet creation
-- Change wallet password
+- Wallet password management
 - Ether transfer from one wallet to another
 - Generation of Solidity smart contract wrappers

-The command line tools can be obtained as a zipfile from the `releases <https://github.com/web3j/web3j/releases/latest>`_ page of the project repository, under the **Downloads** section.
+The command line tools can be obtained as a zipfile/tarball from the `releases <https://github.com/web3j/web3j/releases/latest>`_ page of the project repository, under the **Downloads** section.